LostbBlizzard/UCodeLang/README.md

   - /src
     - "the code"

+- /UCodeDocumentation
+   - "Were UCodeDocumentation is"
+   - /Standardlibrary
+     - "Generated from /UCodeAPI/UCodeDocumentation"

 The project is meant too have as few dependencies as possable because it is meant to be easy to added to any c++ pojects.